CozzyBro2/RoMouseEvents/README.md

 The stock `gui.MouseEnter` and `gui.MouseLeave` events provided by roblox operate in undesirable ways for many.

-Below is an example image, where on `MouseEnter`; a gui object's background color is set to white, and then back to black on `MouseLeave`:
+One example of this might be where two seperate GUI fire `.MouseEnter` without `.MouseLeave` firing for the other, Causing possibly unintended behavior:

 ![example](./Resources/mouseleave-weird.png)

-Notice that two of the buttons are highlighted white at once.
-This is not intended behavior, and happens very frequently; especially on mobile.
+Notice that two of the buttons are highlighted at once.
+This is visually jarring in this case.

 # Getting started